-Teether mitts are a great alternative if you’re tired of constantly retrieving lost or dropped teethers every 2 minutes.
-The Itzy Ritzy Silicone Teething Mitt stays put once wrapped around your baby’s hand and works to engage their senses as well as provide much-needed relief.
+Teething mitts are a great alternative if you’re tired of constantly retrieving lost or dropped teethers every 2 minutes.
+The Itzy Ritzy Teething Mitt stays put once wrapped around your baby’s hand and works to engage their senses as well as provide much-needed relief.

 The fabric portion is designed with crinkly material that makes noise, and the colorful food-grade silicone is textured for gum relief.
 Parents love that you can choose from seven adorable styles and that this is a machine-washable teether.

 Some parents prefer vintage-style toys for their babies.
 In that case, this 11-piece set of wooden teethers from Promise Babe will give you that retro vibe you’re looking for.